The integration of variable generation and storage into electricity capacity markets: Introduction

 \section{Introduction}

-In order to ensure the adequacy of electricity supplies it is now necessary to provide a \emph{capacity market}, or mechanism, in many countries of the world, including Great Britain (see, for example, the discussions in \cite{Helm,Newbery2015,MoyeMeyn2018}).
-The purpose of such a market is typically to guarantee the availability of an appropriate level of capacity during particular years in the future, and to obtain this capacity at minimum cost.
-So as to operate such a market both fairly and optimally it is necessary to value correctly the contributions of the individual capacity providers, whether they provide conventional generation, variable generation, or storage.
-The present approaches to capacity market design have primarily been designed with conventional generation in mind, e.g.\ in GB \cite{NGCM18} and in the various North American systems which operate such a market~\cite{Bowring2013,MoyeMeyn2018}.
-Conventional generation is typically, and often naturally, treated analogously to \emph{firm capacity}, i.e.\ as capacity which is able to supply energy as needed up to a given constant rate.
-(In order to do so the nominal capacity of any individual generator is usually multiplied by an appropriate ``de-rating'' factor to acknowledge the fact that it is occasionally unavailable---see~\cite{NGCM18,Bowring2013}.)
+In order to ensure the adequacy of electricity supplies many systems, including those of Great Britain and other European countries and several North American regions, now provide a \emph{capacity market}---see, e.g., \cite{Helm,Newbery2015,MoyeMeyn2018,HolmbergRitz,NGCM18,ISONE}.
+(Others, e.g.\ those of Australia and Texas, continue to rely on energy-only markets.)
+So as to operate such a market both fairly and optimally it is necessary to value appropriately (i.e.\ mathematically correctly) the contributions of the individual capacity providers, whether they provide conventional generation, variable generation, or storage.
+Present approaches to capacity market design have primarily been designed with conventional generation in mind, e.g.\ in GB (\cite{NGCM18}) and in North America (\cite{Bowring2013,MoyeMeyn2018}).
+Conventional generation is typically approximated as \emph{firm capacity}, where we define the latter as idealised capacity which is always available to supply energy as needed up to a given constant rate.
+(To do so nominal generator capacities are usually multiplied by appropriate ``de-rating'' factors to acknowledge occasional unavailability---see \cite{NGCM18,Bowring2013}.)